Graph Kernels: A Survey: Graph Kernels

 \subsubsection{Multiscale Laplacian Graph Kernel}

-The multiscale Laplacian graph kernel can handle unlabeled graphs, graphs with discrete node labels and graphs with continuous node attributes \cite{kondor2016multiscale}.
+The multiscale Laplacian graph kernel can handle unlabeled graphs, graphs with discrete node labels, but also graphs with continuous node attributes \shortcite{kondor2016multiscale}.
 It takes into account structure in graphs at a range of different scales by building a hierarchy of nested subgraphs.
 These subgraphs are compared to each other using another graph kernel, called the feature space Laplacian graph kernel.
 This kernel is capable of lifting a base kernel defined on the vertices of two graphs to a kernel between the graphs themselves.
-Since exact computation of the multiscale Laplacian graph kernel is a very expensive operation, the kernel uses a randomized projection procedure similar to the popular Nystr{\"o}m approximation for kernel matrices \cite{williams2001using}.
+Since exact computation of the multiscale Laplacian graph kernel is a very expensive operation, the kernel uses a randomized projection procedure similar to the popular Nystr{\"o}m approximation for kernel matrices \shortcite{williams2001using}.

 Let $G=(V,E)$ be an undirected graph such that $n = |V|$ and let $L$ be the Laplacian of $G$.
 Given two graphs $G_1$ and $G_2$ of $n$ vertices, we can define the kernel between them to be a kernel between the corresponding normal distributions $p_1 = \mathcal{N}(0, L_1^{-1})$ and $p_2 = \mathcal{N}(0, L_2^{-1})$ where $0$ is the $n$-dimensional all-zeros vector.
 Note that the Laplacian matrices of the two graphs have a zero eigenvalue eigenvector.
 Hence, in order to be able to invert them, the algorithm adds a small constant ``regularizer'' $\eta I$ to them.
 In the following, we denote the regularized Laplacians of $G_1$ and $G_2$ by $L_1$ and $L_2$, respectively.
 More specifically, given two graphs $G_1$ and $G_2$ of $n$ vertices with regularized Laplacians $L_1$ and $L_2$ respectively, the Laplacian graph kernel with parameter $\gamma$ between the two graphs is